-When to water basil?
+When you should water your basil?

 There are two important things that will tell you when to water your basil, irrespective of all the other factors that are necessary to create a watering schedule.

-A) When the plant asks for it
+a) When the plant asks for it

 Basil can be called an expressive plant.
 That is, you will know when the plant needs water if you observe closely.